Monday, February 29, 2016

 As well, favoring a few friends in a hierarchical court where

-* Louis XV had already broken the rules when his favorite, the Marquise de Pompadour, organized and starred in plays to which only a few were invited.
-The innovation was rapidly cancelled on the pretext of cost, but really because of excluded courtiers' hostility.
+*Louis XV had already broken the rules when his favorite, the Marquise de Pompadour, organized and starred in plays to which only a few were invited.
+The innovation was cancelled on the pretext of cost, but really because of excluded courtiers' hostility.

--- The Queen and the Favorite by Simone Bertière, 2000, pp. 347-354 (in French)
+-- La Reine et la favorite by Simone Bertière, 2000, pp. 347-354

 The two women who succeeded each other as the queen's best friend were disinterested...